alanmimms/wallclock/README.md

   time?
 Scatterchart gets ~16FPS with double buffering.
 While this is surely enough for a wall clock, it somehow seems inelegant to leave this poor little machine working so hard to accomplish so little.

+# UI and Functional Notes

+* In normal operation, Wallclock shows the time, day and date, a Settings icon button, and a status bar.

+* Clicking the Settings button brings up the settings UI:
+  * List of WiFi APs known to Wallclock and a UI to change or delete any of these.
+  * A button to add more WiFi APs by scanning for them and entering credentials and an NTP pool hostname list.

+* Wallclock saves in its internal flash storage an encrypted set of WiFi credentials for some number of WiFi APs it can associate with.

+* If WiFi doesn't find any authenticatable, functioning, and NTP reachable WiFi access points it knows about, the status bar will show *Internet Down* or *Network Time Protocol Down* status.